 We may in efforts to change conceal emotions.
 The hidden emotions continue to communicate—sometimes purposely.
 Revealing comments such as, “I’m trying to remain calm,” expresses all the anger but allows for a tinge of self-righteousness.
 Often designed to fix blame for triggered emotions, and then frost with a sweet covering of taking the high road.
-The end expectations haven’t changed.
+The expectations haven’t changed.
 The partner is expected to pacify the emotions by bending to our narrow minded will.
 Anger, sadness, fear or disappointment simmers underneath.
 We can’t force a relationship to provide security by molding a perfect partner.
 Even if the perfect partner does exist, they are either taken or not likely to find interest in our imperfectness.